comocamp/web/content/program-hands-on-intro-day/index.md

 speaker = "Xin Yao"
 topic = "Who Are We Now: A Conversation on Our Identity Shift in the AI Era"
 +++

+The ComoCamp starts with a day packed with two-hour workshops by experienced community members.
+Every participant will be able to attend three of them.
+This year there will be: